 Welcome to Guidance at St. David Catholic Secondary School

-If you have any questions please come to Guidance and a counsellor would be happy to help.
+If you have any questions please come to Guidance and a Guidance Teacher would be happy to help.

 For more Guidance options please go back to the drop down on the main menu.

 Please see the list of courses below that are part of the Guidance Portfolio.

 Please click on the links below to take you to the various course SIS (Student Information Sheet).

 Grade 10 – Careers – GLC2OH

 Grade 11 – Leadership and Peer Support – GPP3OI

 Grade 12 – Leadership Interdisciplinary Studies – IDC4UI